AustinRhoads/building_portfolio_project_2/README.md

 ## RESTful routes

 Different pages on a site are actually considered different **states** of that application.
 As we click links to navigate to different pages on a site what occurs is a **state transition**. **RESTful** routes is a conventional way of linking **CRUD** (create, read, update, delete) actions with **HTTP verbs** (get, post, patch, delete).
+So when we are signing in we are in one state, and when we are creating a post we are in another state of the app.
+Each state is responsible for retrieving it’s own data.
+Inside the controllers we define these routes and what data and views are accessible.
+For each part of the process there is a conventional way of doing things.
+So for instance if I am logged in and looking at all the reported UFOs and I want to report a UFO myself I click on the link “Report a UFO” and a **state transfer** begins.
+Because this is related to managing my encounters data the link is defined in the EncountersController class.

+    get '/encounters/new' do
+        erb :'encounters/new'
+    end

+ This sends a **get** **HTTP request** for the ‘encounters/new’ view which displays a form to create a new encounter.
+Once the form is submitted this sends a **post HTTP request** to create a new instance of an encounter object defined as such:

+    post '/encounters' do
+        @encounter = Encounter.new(params)
+        @user = current_user
+        @user.encounters << @encounter
+        @encounter.save
+        redirect "/encounters/#{@encounter.id}"
+    end

+A user *has_many* encounters and an encounter *belongs_to* a user.
+The method ```current_user``` is used to ensure the user can only create or publish a post in their own name.
 The beauty of this is how it allows us to tie the functionality of Ruby objects to the content on our web app.
+Something else to consider here is that for the app to work properly a user has to be signed in.
+To keep someone who isn’t logged in from using the app I created a special method with the appropriate name ```redirect_if_not_signed_in(proc)```.

-           def test_markdown
+        def redirect_if_not_logged_in(proc)
-             if markdown.looks_like_shit? == true
+          if !logged_in?
-             try_again(`use 4 tabs`)
+            redirect "/login"
+          else
+            proc.call
+          end
         end

 ## Google API